Ice Age (franchise): Live show

 Ice Age Live!
 A Mammoth Adventure is a live arena ice show that combines ice skating, aerial arts, puppetry and film, and tells a new story based on the first three Ice Age films.
 The plot begins with baby mammoth Peaches being kidnapped by an evil hawk-like creature called Shadow.
 Her father Manny sets off to rescue Peaches, accompanied by Sid and Diego.
 Their mission is successful, but on the way home they encounter avalanches and rockfalls, diverting them into a fantasy underground kingdom.

 It is being produced by Stage Entertainment Touring Productions, and directed by Guy Caron and Michael Curry.
 The music and lyrics were written by Ella Louise Allaire and Martin Lord Ferguson.
 With the preview shows from October 19 to 21, 2012, in Cardiff, and from October 25 to 28, 2012, in Nottingham, A Mammoth Adventure officially premiered on November 2, 2012, during its three-day tour from November 1 to 3 at Wembley Arena in London.
 It continued in Germany in November 2012, with a plan to visit more than 30 countries in its five-year worldwide tour.
 In August 2016, Ice Age Live!
 A Mammoth Adventure concluded its world tour and was replaced in North America by Ice Age On Ice.

 Themed park

 Ice Age inspired rides and attractions first opened at Movie Park Germany.
 In 2012, a new Ice Age 4D experience opened at Alton Towers.
 In 2014, new Ice Age rides opened at Dufan Ancol, Jakarta that introduced 2 Ice Age themed rides named Ice Age: Sid's Arctic Tours and Kontiki.
-In 2021, Ice Age attractions are featured at the first 20th Century Fox theme park, called Genting SkyWorlds, which opened in 2021 as part of Malaysia-based Resorts World Genting.
+Ice Age is also featured at the Genting SkyWorlds theme park in Malaysia, formerly known as 20th Century Fox World, which opened in 2021 as part of Malaysia-based Resorts World Genting.
+The park features a themed land with attractions based on the franchise, with its flagship ride being Ice Age: Expedition Thin Ice, a dark ride with animatronics and projections with the characters and settings from the franchise, mainly from Collision Course.